Charlesnorris509/OpportunAI/README.md

 # OpportunAI

 OpportunAI is an intelligent, AI-driven job application assistant designed to help you streamline your job search and boost your career prospects.
-With features tailored to modern job seekers, OpportunAI simplifies everything from crafting resumes and cover letters to tracking applications and preparing for interviews.
+With features tailored to modern job seekers, OpportunAI simplifies everything from crafting resumes and cover letters to tracking application statuses and preparing for interviews.

 ---

-## **Features**
+## Features

 ### AI-Powered Resume & Cover Letter Generator
 - Create personalized resumes and cover letters tailored to specific job descriptions.